 Corneal shape & thickness: Since LASIK treats refractive errors by reshaping the cornea (thin layer on the outside of your eye), corneal thickness and scarring from contact lenses or previous eye surgery play an important factor in determining candidacy.
 During the Advanced Ocular Analysis, we’ll get a detailed look at the cornea to identify the best procedure for your eyes.

-During your AOA LASIK consultation session, we will perform an in-depth series of tests and measurements, so you can expect to be in the office for about an hour and a half.
+During your AOA LASIK consultation, we will perform a series of in-depth tests and measurements, so you can expect to be in the office for approximately 90 minutes.
 Before we begin, we will dilate your eyes.
-You shouldn’t have to worry about not being able to drive afterward, but we do recommend sunglasses to offset light sensitivity.
+Most people are able to drive following dilation, but we do recommend sunglasses to offset any light sensitivity.

 Our AOA is a combination of the most advanced diagnostics in one exam.
 These diagnostics include: